andycranston/monopng/README.md

 By default the image will be filled with pixels of value 0.

 Valid pixel values are between 0 and 255 inclusive.
-A value of 0 is solid black, a value of 255 is white and values inbetween are varying shades of grey.
+A value of 0 is solid black, a value of 255 is white and values inbetween are varying shades of gray.

-The is a method called `fill` which fills an entire image with pixels of a specified value.
+The method called `fill` fills an entire image with pixels of a specified value.
 For example to fill the `mpng` image created above with white pixels use:

 ```